joshbegley/nyt-latest/previous.md

 `The drafters of the Constitution hoped for energetic but accountable presidents.`\
 https://www.nytimes.com/2026/05/28/us/politics/the-docket-trump-founders.html

-**Bari Weiss Names Nick Bilton to Lead CBS’s ’60 Minutes’**\
+**Bari Weiss Names Nick Bilton to Lead CBS’s ’60 Minutes’ in Major Shake-Up**\
-`Mr. Bilton, a tech journalist and filmmaker, said he would bring new voices to the show.
-The overhaul by Bari Weiss, CBS’s editor in chief, included the firing of the correspondent Cecilia Vega.`\
+`Bari Weiss, CBS’s editor in chief, named Nick Bilton, a tech journalist and filmmaker, as the show’s executive producer.
+The network also fired two on-air correspondents.`\
 https://www.nytimes.com/2026/05/28/business/media/nick-bilton-60-minutes-bari-weiss.html

 **‘Power Ballad’ Review: Hitting All the Wrong Notes**\